Big Read: Coronavirus vs the incredible human immune system

 "But what's really special about this virus is that it chooses certain receptors that are found throughout our bodies."

-Specifically, the virus attached itself to cells by binding its outer "spike" proteins, which had much to do with how easily it could spread not just throughout the body, but between different people.
+Specifically, the virus attaches itself to cells by binding its outer "spike" proteins, something which play a big part in how quickly it spreads within us and to other people..

-Just as threatening, the receptor that it targeted, called ACE2, was highly expressed in our respiratory cells.
+Just as threatening, the receptor that it targets, called ACE2, happens to be highly expressed in our respiratory cells.

 "So it quickly finds its way deep into your lungs, and starts causing big problems there."

-ACE2 similarly acted as the receptor in previous coronaviruses, including Sars, which infected more than 8000 people and killed 800 in the early 2000s.
+ACE2 has hosted this havoc before, acting as the receptor in the Sars coronavirus which infected more than 8000 people and killed 800 in the early 2000s.

 "This virus also has a recombinant ability where it can mutate its spike protein quite quickly, allowing it to flick from one receptor to another," Le Gros said.